 Basic net income (loss) per share attributable to common shareholders is calculated using our weighted-average outstanding common shares.
 Diluted net income (loss) per share attributable to common shareholders is calculated using our weighted-average outstanding common shares including the dilutive effect of securities as determined under the treasury stock method, except for the dilutive effect of convertible notes payable, which is calculated under the if-converted method, even if the embedded conversion option is out-of-the-money.
-In periods in which we report a net loss attributable to common shareholders, diluted net loss per share attributable to common shareholders, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
+In periods in which we report a net loss attributable to common shareholders, diluted net loss per share attributable to common shareholders is the same as basic net loss per share attributable to common shareholders, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.